 Applications are taken year round.
 Assessments are given for Kindergarten applicants in February.
 Assessments for other grades are ordinarily given in February/March.
 In some instances they may be given at other times if openings occur for which there is no active waiting list.
 Students are accepted both for openings and active waiting lists after these assessments.

-There is a $25.00 non-refundable testing fee due at the time of application.
+There is a $30.00 non-refundable application fee due at the time of application.

 No qualified students will be denied admission to this school on the basis of race, color, sex or national origin.